Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Manifold Sampling for Piecewise-Smooth Compositions

 From \defref{useful_sets}, we see that a generator set $\Gen^k$ is a sample of approximate gradients from various manifolds of the continuous selection that are potentially active at (or relatively near) $F(x^k)$.
-Ultimately, the minimum-norm element of $\Gen^k$, denoted
+Ultimately, the minimum-norm element of $\cop{\Gen^k}$, which is the projection of the origin to $\cop{\Gen^k}$, denoted by

 will be employed as the gradient of a smooth master model that will be minimized in a trust-region $\cB(x^k;\Delta_k)$ to suggest trial points. \lemref{weird_v_approx} will demonstrate that $\cop{\Gen^k}$ can approximate $\partialC f(x^k)$ sufficiently well in order to guarantee that manifold sampling converges to Clarke stationary points.
-When all the elements of $\mathbb{Z}^k$ are sufficiently close to $F(x^k)$, and $\|g^k\|\approx 0$, \lemref{weird_v_approx} suggests that $x^k$ is a Clarke stationary point.
+When all the elements of $\mathbb{Z}^k$ are sufficiently close to $F(x^k)$ and $\|g^k\|\approx 0$, \lemref{weird_v_approx} suggests that $x^k$ is a Clarke stationary point.
 This reasoning provides the rough roadmap for our analysis.